yihleego/banana/README.md

 ## License

-Banana is under the Apache 2.0 license.
-See the [LICENSE](LICENSE.txt) file for details.
+Banana is under the MIT license.
+See the [LICENSE](LICENSE) file for details.